 And Secondly, be thoughtful.
 Select wisely each gift with utility, meaning, and purpose.
 And think about the materials and the ethical side of the gift itself for long-lasting life.
 If it can be plastic-free, even better.

 Give some love to the local shops or in the local Christmas marketplace.

 If you lack ideas for eco-friendly gifts, inspire yourself here.
-Also, check these guides (The Good Shopping Guide or The Good Christmas Gift Guide by Goodfind) if you are looking for ethical brands to buy from.
+Also, check these guides (The Good Shopping Guide or the Small list, Big Impact gift guide by Goodfind) if you are looking for ethical brands to buy from.

-By paying attention to the talks of your friends and family, it gives you the chance to know what would be relevant to give.
-Moreover, you assure you don’t give unwanted gifts.
+Paying attention to the talks of your friends and family gives you the chance to know what would be relevant to give.
+Moreover, you’re making sure you don’t give unwanted gifts.
 Check what you can avoid buying.

-So, make a list of potential gifts to each person to make them truly happy.
+So, make a list of potential gifts for each person to make them truly happy.

 As an option, you could regift this year your unwanted gifts.
 Please, make sure to give it to a person you believe will love the gift.
 Otherwise, you are just keeping the loop.

 Putting your effort into handmade gifts makes them emotionally valuable to the presented person.
 Furthermore, you save money in the process and the environment.